NicoNiCoN11/Trimgalore_auto/README.md

 This script is developed based on the Trim_galore, which is a tool for us to easily cut the ataptors of the fastq files. and this script is made to improve the efficiency of the Trim_galore

-Trim_galore is basicly a script that can automatically make commands to Trim_galore and make it can deal with many fastq files with only a command.
+Trimgalore_auto is basicly a script that can automatically make commands to Trim_galore and make it can deal with many fastq files with only a command.
 This tool can automaticaly devided unipaired seq file and paired-seq files into different channels.
 Also, this tool can be used for learning how to make auto scripts in the further research!

 Steps for using :